David Gordon's Favorite Vocal Warmup Tongue Twisters

 Thistle sticks, sixty six thousand and six thistle sticks.

-Theophulous Thistle, the thistle sifter, thrust a thousand thistles through the thick of his thumb.
+Theophulous Thistle, the thistle sifter,

 Subtle Difference Between W and WH